Star Ocean: Games

 Star Ocean: Till the End of Time was released for the PlayStation 2 in Japan in 2003.
 A director's cut of the game with bonus dungeons, new playable characters, a versus mode, and tweaked gameplay was released in 2004, and that version was brought to North America and Europe the same year.
 Till the End of Time is the first fully 3D game in the series and features fully voiced dialogue.
 It retains most aspects of the previous games with new features, such as the fury and bonus battle gauge, as well as the ability to patent items created during item creation and recruiting inventors to create items for the player.
 The game takes place nearly 400 years after the last Blue Sphere, in 772 SD.
 Fayt Leingod is the main character, and after finding himself separated from his family during an alien attack on a resort planet, is pursued by the same Vendeeni forces across space for reasons beyond his imagination.

-Star Ocean: The Last Hope was released for the Xbox 360 on February 19, 2009, in Japan, February 23, 2009, in North America, June 4, 2009, in Australia and June 5, 2009, in Europe.
+Star Ocean: The Last Hope was released for the Xbox 360 in February 2009 for Japan and North America, and in June of the same year for Australia and Europe.
 It was also released for the PlayStation 3 worldwide in February 2010.
 It is a prequel to the entire series, chronicling the aftermath of World War III in which humanity must find a new home to survive.
 The protagonist is a young man named Edge Maverick who is accompanied by his childhood friend Reimi Saionji.

-Star Ocean: Material Trader is a free-to-play card and item creation RPG for the GREE mobile phone social network in 2013.
-GREE and Square Enix has terminated the service as of February 28, 2014 and the application has since been delisted.
+Star Ocean: Material Trader is a free-to-play card and item creation RPG developed by Hippos Lab and published by Square Enix for the GREE mobile phone social network in 2013.
+GREE and Square Enix has terminated the service as of February 2014, and the application has since been delisted.